Use performance counters to diagnose app performance problems on Remote Desktop Session Hosts

 Not all processes are included.
 You won't see any processes that are running as SYSTEM.

 The counter starts reporting user input delay as soon as you add it.
-Note that the maximum scale is set to 100 (ms) by default.
+The maximum scale is set to 100 (ms) by default.

-Next, let's look at the User Input Delay per Session.
+Next, see the User Input Delay per Session.
 There are instances for each session ID, and their counters show the user input delay of any process within the specified session.
-In addition, there are two instances called "Max" (the maximum user input delay across all sessions) and "Average" (the average acorss all sessions).
+In addition, there are two instances called "Max" (the maximum user input delay across all sessions) and "Average" (the average across all sessions).

 Counters used in an overloaded system

-Now let's look at what you'll see in the report if performance for an app is degraded.
+Now let's look at what you see in the report if performance for an app is degraded.
 The following graph shows readings for users working remotely in Microsoft Word.
-In this case, the RDSH server performance degrades over time as more users log in.
+In this case, the performance degrades over time as more users sign in remotely.

 Here's how to read the graph's lines:

-You'll notice that there's a correlation between CPU spikes and user input delay—as the CPU gets more usage, the user input delay increases.
+There's a correlation between CPU spikes and user input delay.
+As the CPU gets more usage, the user input delay increases.
 Also, as more users get added to the system, CPU usage gets closer to 100%, leading to more frequent user input delay spikes.
-While this counter is very useful in cases where the server runs out of resources, you can also use it to track user input delay related to a specific application.
+While this counter is useful in cases where the server runs out of resources, it can also track user input delay related to a specific application.

 Configuration Options

-An important thing to remember when using this performance counter is that it reports user input delay on an interval of 1,000 ms by default.
-If you set the performance counter sample interval property (as shown in the following screenshot) to anything different, the reported value will be incorrect.
+An important thing to remember when you use this performance counter is that it reports user input delay on an interval of 1,000 ms by default.
+If you set the performance counter sample interval property, as shown in the following screenshot, to anything different, the reported value will be incorrect.

-To fix this, you can set the following registry key to match the interval (in milliseconds) that you want to use.
-For example, if we change Sample every x seconds to 5 seconds, we need to set this key to 5000 ms.
+To fix this issue, you can set the following registry key to match the interval (in milliseconds) that you want to use.
+For example, if you change Sample every 1 second to Sample every 5 seconds, you need to set this key to 5000 ms.

 [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server]